bendv/timeSyncR/README.md

 # timeSyncR

 #### Summary
 Tools to aid visualization and interpretation of Landsat time series in R for calibration/validation of change detection methods.
-This package is (loosely) based on the TimeSync method (Cohen et al., 2010).
+This package is (loosely) based on the <a href="http://timesync.forestry.oregonstate.edu/index.html" target="_blank">TimeSync</a> method (Cohen et al., 2010).

 #### Installation
 ```